On spooky action at a distance and conditional probabilities: The classical case

 \section{The classical case}

-Let us consider a very simple case.
-Two binary random variables taking values in $\{0,1\}.$ The blocks of the probabilistic model are: the sample space $\Omega=\{0,1\}^2,$ the possible events are all subsets of $\Omega$ and a probability distribution $\cP(i,j)$ from which the probability of any event $A$ can be obtained as $\cP(A)=\sum_{(i,j)\in A}\cP(i,j).$
+Let us consider a very simple case that mimics the quantum example: Two binary random variables taking values in $\{0,1\}.$ The blocks of the probabilistic model are: the sample space $\Omega=\{0,1\}^2.$ The possible events are all subsets of (the sample space) $\Omega,$ and a probability distribution $\cP(i,j)$ from which the probability of any event $A$ can be obtained as $\cP(A)=\sum_{(i,j)\in A}\cP(i,j).$

-Random variables are real valued functions defined on $\Omega.$ we are interested in $X$ and $Y$ defined by $X(i,j)=i$ and $Y(i,j)=j.$ Think of them as coordinate maps if you prefer.
+The analog of the quantum observables are the random variables, which are real valued functions defined on $\Omega.$ We are interested in $X$ and $Y$ defined by $X(i,j)=i$ and $Y(i,j)=j.$ Think of them as coordinate maps if you prefer.
 From the probability $\cP$ on the events, one obtains, for example,